norbstar/CMap-Developer-Test/Code Review/Add-Timesheet-Code-Review.md

 DataContext.cs : DbContext
 public DbSet<Timesheet> Timesheets { get; set; }

-NOTE - The properties of Hours and Total Hours are held as strings which could lead to issues dependant on how the data is utilised.
+**OBSERVATION** - The properties of Hours and Total Hours are held as strings which could lead to issues dependant on how the data is utilised.
 I would suggest  converting the validated string into an int which will ease the overhead of sorting the timesheets.

-NOTE - There is a general lack on inconsistency in defining local variables to store the arguments passed into constructors via dependency injection.
+**OBSERVATION** - There is a general lack on inconsistency in defining local variables to store the arguments passed into constructors via dependency injection.
 For example, TimesheetController stores the timesheet service instance as a private local variable, where as the flow of TimesheetService stores it's local variable as readonly.

-Readability is an important consideration for cooperative development.
+**OBSERVATION** - Readability is an important consideration for cooperative development.
 There could be an argument for the use of the Lambda expression for single line functions or those that can be compressed into single line functions.

 public IList<Timesheet> GetAllTimesheets()
 {